-The Chester Basketball COVID 19 preparation plan was created in accordance with the New Jersey Department of Health's Public Health Recommendations for Youth Sports (September 20, 2021).
+The Chester Basketball COVID 19 preparation plan was created in accordance with the New Jersey Department of Health's (NJDOH) Guidance for Sports Activities (June 13, 2022).
 Our program’s preparation plan is regularly updated as required by the NJDOH.
-Updates are based on evolving guidance from the Center for Disease Control (CDC), state and local public health regulations, and COVID activity levels in the community.
-Revisions will be posted to the CBB website as necessary.
+Updates are based on evolving guidance from the Center for Disease Control, state and local public health regulations, and COVID activity levels in the community.
+Revisions will be posted to the Chester Basketball website as necessary.

-Coaches are educated on CBB health and safety protocols prior to the start of the season
+- Coaches are educated on health and safety protocols prior to the start of the season.

-Shared practice equipment (like balls) are disinfected regularly
+- Shared practice equipment (like balls) are disinfected.

-Athletes and coaches should bring their own drinks/food to athletic activities.
-Shared water bottles and communal food are not permitted
+- Athletes and coaches should bring their own drinks/food to athletic activities.
+Shared water bottles and communal food are not advised.

 - Athletes or coaches diagnosed with COVID MUST immediately alert their head coach or division coordinator.
 The Chester Basketball Health and Safety Coordinator will assist public health authorities, as required.
 Program participants may be asked to provide vaccine status to the Health and Safety Coordinator if requested by public health authorities.
 When a positive case is reported to the league, possible close contacts will be notified.

 - Athletes, coaches, and spectators must stay home if they: